-Figure 1: Defining a nonlinear projection of a 3D scene.
-Left: Original scene from a default view showing sketched 3D features.
-Right: The new, nonlinear projection.
-Two curve constraints are used to bow the side walls, and a point constraint is used to warp the back wall.
+Figure 1: Defining a nonlinear projection of a 3D scene. a) Original scene from a default view showing sketched 3D features. b) Manipulating the 2D projections of the 3D features. c) The new, nonlinear projection. d) Thumbnails of the individual cameras used to construct the image. e) Geometry colored by the camera weights.